AI-enabled inquiry

 Signal Beyond

 Signal Beyond tests whether medium-generated statements contain target-specific information that exceeds matched AI-generated zero-information controls under blinded scoring.
-Survival is a hypothesis; anomalous communication is the empirical target.
+The protocol is now in active beta testing, with a live sitter registration path and recent reliability updates for mobile use and scoring continuity.

 Logic Drift Protocol

-AI-assisted protocols for testing anomalous information across time.
+AI-assisted protocols for possible anomalous information transfer across time.

 Why AI